 Around the time that reports came out – the early 1970s – the Environmental Protection Agency (EPA) started banning certain uses of asbestos.
 This was also coined with the decline of asbestos use in general.
 But in 1991, an appeals court revoked a 1989 EPA rule that banned most uses of this material.
 Since then, many uses of asbestos have remained technically legal.

 Although there are rules about the healthy use of asbestos in building materials, still, there are many houses from past decades with asbestos ceiling tiles.
+And because of this, how to identify and how to cover asbestos ceiling tiles has become a frequently asked question.

 What Do Asbestos Ceiling Tiles Look Like?